Dr. Joshua J. Smith

 • Yeast is a good biochemical and genetic tool used to understand protein interactions within the DNA repair pathway.

-• Through the use of these two models his research will gain a better understanding of the role of protein modifications and epigenetics in the repair of DNA and when the ability to modify proteins is abnormal how this can affect the repair of the DNA leading to genomic instability and cancer.
+• Using these two models his research will gain a better understanding of the role of protein modifications and epigenetics in the repair of DNA and when the ability to modify proteins is abnormal how this can affect the repair of the DNA leading to genomic instability and cancer.